From faking "normal'' to

 ✈️ Went to Nepal on my first solo international trip.

 Suddenly, everything clicked.
-The chaos, the curiosity, the constant need for novelty — it all made sense.
+The chaos, the curiosity, the constant need for novelty, the need for time alone — it all made sense.

 Putting all the pieces together